-- As disclosed in our announcement to Bursa Securities on 6 February 2018, the Group has put in place a series of future plans as follows:- [a] Continuous enhancement on its Building Information Modeling (“BIM”) services which will be made mandatory in 2019 for public projects worth RM100 million in Malaysia;
+- Continuous enhancement on its Building Information Modeling (“BIM”) services which will be made mandatory in 2020 onwards for public projects worth RM100 million in Malaysia;

-Barring any unforeseen circumstances, the Board of Directors of the Company is of the opinion that the prospects for the remaining period to the end of the financial year ending 31 December 2018 will remain favourable.
+Despite of the current business environment and barring any unforeseen circumstances, the Board of Directors of the Company is of the opinion that the prospects for the remaining period to the end of the financial year ending 31 December 2018 will remain challenging.